PurdueRCAC/hands-on-with-anvil/challenges/Python_Conda_Basics/README.md

 ```

 The "`-n`" flag specifies the desired name of your new virtual environment.
-This will install the environment into your home directory in a specific location.
-Instead, one can use the `-p <path>` option which will install to some other desired location (like your project directory).

 After executing the `conda create` command, you will be prompted to install "the following NEW packages" -- type "y" then hit Enter/Return.
 Downloads of the fresh packages will start and eventually you should see something similar to: